 Garlic Rosemary White Bean Dip

 This recipe can be prepared in just minutes once you have your beans cooked.
 I use cannelini beans but great northern or navy beans would also work.
-For information on cooking beans and our bean cooking chart, please see page 143 in our cookbook.
+For information on cooking beans and our bean cooking chart, please refer to The Whole Life Nutrition Cookbook.
 My kids love to dip carrots and celery into this white bean dip.
 It makes a delicious wrap when used as a filling for rice tortillas along with a large handful of fresh local salad greens.
 Enjoy!

 3 cups cooked white beans